JaydenAbril/PythonProject/readme.txt

   while the == True:
     print(" ")
     time.sleep(1.5)
-    print("Which of these cities is not in Europe?") print(" ")
+    print("7.
+Which of these cities is not in Europe?") print(" ")
     print("A. Prague, B. Barcelona, C. Reyjkjavik, D. Moscow ") print(" ")